Join Here | Log In

 • In Asian populations, the vast majority (~99%) do not produce lactase as an adult.

-For people with European Caucasian ancestry, the main variant to look at is rs4988235.
+For people with European Caucasian ancestry, the main variant (SNP) to look at is rs4988235.
 It is located in the MCM6 gene, which influences the LCT gene.
 Approximately 90% of Caucasians will have A/A or A/G and still produce lactase to break down milk as an adult.
-In Asian ancestry, less than one percent will carry the G allele.
+In people with Asian ancestry, less than one percent will carry the G allele.

 People with African ancestry may find that they carry a different variant in the MCM6 gene that also causes lactase persistence as an adult.
+(In the Genotype Report section below)

 Lactose Intolerance Genotype Report